 – Overnight stay at a jungle survival camp

 Surely the ultimate Amazon experience.
 Learn how to find water and use plants for first aid and food.
-Dine on Cupuacu fruit and Jambu fish tips then fall asleep to the unbelievably loud sounds of the forest, swinging in your hammock (safely off the ground so those creepy crawlies can’t get you).
+Dine on Cupuacu fruit and Jambu fish tips then fall asleep to the unbelievably loud sounds of the forest, swinging in your hammock (safely off the ground so that creepy crawlies can’t get you).

 – Swim with pink dolphins